Xiaomi 11T Pro review: 120W fast charging isn't enough to save this phone

 But what makes the phone truly stand out is the 120W HyperCharge charging tech.
 Xiaomi bundles the 120W charger in the box, and while it is gigantic by today's GaN standards, it does a great job delivering up to a 120W charge to the phone at 20V/6A.
 You will need to use the bundled charger and USB-A to USB-C cable to be able to hit 120W, and once you do, you'll see an animation on the screen to indicate that the phone is charging at the fastest speed.

 The phone itself doesn't get too hot while charging, and the dual-cell configuration means it takes just 20 minutes for the battery to fully charge.
 If you're using the phone while charging, it will fall back to 24W to ensure it doesn't overheat.
+Unlike the Xiaomi 11i, the charging tech isn't hobbled out of the box; you get the full 120W here.

-While the charging tech is advertised as 120W, a bulk of the charging is done at 70W to 80W.
-That said, what makes Xiaomi's 120W tech stand out from the 65W VOOC 2.0 standard is just far into the charge cycle it is able to deliver a higher current; while the Find X3 Pro falls back to 24W or 20W after hitting 60%, the 11T Pro maintains 70W for longer.
+That said, although the charging tech is advertised as 120W, a bulk of the charging is done at 70W to 80W.
+What makes Xiaomi's 120W tech stand out from the 65W VOOC 2.0 standard is just far into the charge cycle it is able to deliver a higher current; while the Find X3 Pro falls back to 24W or 20W after hitting 60%, the 11T Pro maintains 70W for longer.
 Ultimately, this is what allows the 11T Pro to take just 20 minutes to fully charge the battery.

 The stellar battery life combined with the insane 120W charging means the Xiaomi 11T Pro is the outright winner in this category.
 Xiaomi says even with 120W charging, there won't be any noticeable battery degradation up to 800 charge cycles, and given how well phones with 65W charging tech have held up over the last two years, I'll give Xiaomi the benefit of the doubt in this area.